vmware-tanzu/velero/master/azure-config.md

 ## Create service principal

-To integrate Velero with Azure, you must create an Velero-specific [service principal][17].
+To integrate Velero with Azure, you must create a Velero-specific [service principal][17].

 1. Obtain your Azure Account Subscription ID and Tenant ID: